linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 Estimated value of cash invested at  $3\% = (.03 \times 200) / .045 = 133.33$

-The firm would have been worth only  $1,333 million instead of$ 1,400 million.
-The cash returned to stockholders would have a value of $200 million.
-In this scenario, returning the cash to stockholders would yield them a surplus value of $66.67 million.
+The firm would have been worth only  \$1,333 million instead of\$ 1,400 million.
+The cash returned to stockholders would have a value of \$200 million.
+In this scenario, returning the cash to stockholders would yield them a surplus value of \$66.67 million.
 In fact, liquidating any asset that has a return less than the required return would yield the same result, as long as the entire investment can be recovered on liquidation.

 Distrust of Management While making a large investment in low-risk or no-risk marketable securities by itself is value neutral, the burgeoning cash balance can tempt managers to accept large investments or make acquisitions even if these investments earn substandard returns.
 In some cases, managers may take these actions to prevent the firm from becoming a takeover target.
 To the extent that stockholders anticipate such substandard investments, the current value of the firm will reflect the cash at a discounted level.
 The discount is likely to be largest at firms with few investment opportunities and poor management, and there will be no discount in firms with significant investment opportunities and good management.

 # ILLUSTRATION 16.3: Discount for Poor Investments in the Future

 Return now to the firm described in Illustration 16.1, where the cash is invested at the riskless rate of  $4.5\%$ .
-Normally, we would expect this firm to trade at a total value of $1,400 million.
+Normally, we would expect this firm to trade at a total value of \$1,400 million.
 Assume, however, that the managers of this firm have a history of poor acquisitions and that the presence of a large cash balance increases the probability from  $0\%$  to  $30\%$  that they will try to acquire another firm.
-Further, assume that the market anticipates that they will overpay by $50 million on this acquisition.
+Further, assume that the market anticipates that they will overpay by \$50 million on this acquisition.
 The cash will then be valued at 185 million, with the discount estimated as follows:

 Estimated discount on cash balance  $= \Delta$  Probabilityacquisition  $\times$  Expected overpaymentacquisition

 $= 0.30 \times \$ 50 million = \15 million
 Value of cash = Cash balance - Estimated discount
-= $200 million - $15 million = 185 million
+= \$200 million - \$15 million = 185 million

-The firm will therefore be valued at  $1,385 million instead of$ 1,400 million.
+The firm will therefore be valued at  \$1,385 million instead of\$ 1,400 million.
 The two factors that determine this discount—the incremental likelihood of a poor investment and the expected net present value of the investment—are likely to be based on investors' assessments of management quality.

 Cash Held in Foreign Markets As U.S. companies globalized, they also generate a significant portion of their income in foreign markets, many with much lower corporate tax rates.
 This income is generally not taxed until it is repatriated to the United States, at which point companies have to pay the differential tax rate (between the U.S. corporate and the foreign corporate rates).
 Not surprisingly, many companies have chosen to let cash accumulate in foreign markets and subsidiaries, trying to delay and, in some cases, avoid the tax impact.
-This cash is referenced to as trapped cash and amounted to more than  $20 billion at companies like Cisco in 2011.
+This cash is referenced to as trapped cash and amounted to more than  \$20 billion at companies like Cisco in 2011.
 The conservative approach to valuing this trapped cash is to assume that you will have to pay the differential tax rate on repatriation and compute the value net of this tax.
-Thus, if a company has$ 20 billion n trapped cash, where you estimate that repatriation will require the payment of 20\% in differential taxes, the value of the cash is only 16 billion.
+Thus, if a company has\$ 20 billion n trapped cash, where you estimate that repatriation will require the payment of 20\% in differential taxes, the value of the cash is only 16 billion.

 We face two practical problems in making this adjustment.
 The first is that companies are not transparent about how much of the cash balance that they show in their financial statements is tied up in foreign subsidiaries or markets.
 The second is that the tax effect of repatriating this cash may be clear in the very short term, but not so clear in the long term because (1) U.S. tax rates may change over time and (2) there is a chance that Congress may allow for a tax holiday, companies are given a one-time reprieve and allowed to bring the cash back without paying taxes or paying a much lower rate.